OpenFn/docs/docs/manage-projects/link-to-gh.md

 changes to OpenFn, you have to add them to this file in order for them to be deployed when syncing.

+#### Considerations for Change Management on Github
-Note: This means if you make any changes to individual jobs files, you must copy them to the “jobs” section of the `project.yaml` file for them to be synced to the OpenFn platform. **Any job changes made to files other than the `project.yaml` file will not be synced to the OpenFn platform.** See sample `project.yaml` file below.
+With the OpenFn v2 Github sync, if you make any changes to individual job expression files (e.g., `getPatients.js`), you must copy them to the `jobs` section of the `project.yaml` file for them to be synced to the OpenFn app. **Any job changes made to individual `.js` files will not be auto-synced.
+Only changes to the `project.yaml` file will be synced to the OpenFn app.**

+For example, see the sample `project.yaml` file below.
+If you wanted to make a change to the code for job `FHIR-standard-Data-with-change`, you would need to paste your updated job code after that job's `body:` key.

 ```yaml
 name: openhie-project